vcicero/vcicero.github.io/_pages/research.md

 Exogenous economic shocks and incumbents' electoral fortunes: evidence from Brazilian mayoral elections

+Regional export composition and economic growth: the multi-regional Thirlwall's Law

+Tip Credit effects on employment, earnings, and establishments (with Sammy Zahran, David Mushinski, and [Sayorn Chin](https://schinlfc.github.io/))

+Size matters: wealth accumulation and conflict in a Classical model (with Gilberto Tadeu Lima)

 Krugman meets Thirlwall: the BoP-constrained growth model revisited